SWxTREC/h3lioviz/README.md

 ### Local build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Run `npm run build:prod` for a production build.

+Because of the websocket, this project still uses the old webpack build engine and it does not have the additional `/browser` path in the dist folder that is created by the newer Angular application builder.

 ### Linting